 Students in our program enjoy the option of living on campus during all four years of the Professional program.
-They enjoy the new Dining Commons, which includes two stories of residential dining options, Starbucks® Café, Firehouse Subs®, a grille, sushi bar, and plenty of grab 'n go options.
+They enjoy the new Dining Commons, which includes two stories of residential dining options, Starbucks[®] Café, a rotating restaurant, a grille, sushi bar, and plenty of grab and go options.

 For students who choose to live off campus, the Pioneer Valley offers a wide variety of affordable housing choices.
 Rental opportunities range from apartment complexes in downtown Springfield; Victorian homes in the city's residential neighborhoods; garden apartments in adjoining suburbs; small houses in rural areas; and apartments in Northampton, the area's eclectic and hip college town.
-Rentals in the Springfield area generally range from \$500 to \$900 per month.
+Rentals in the Springfield area generally range from \$550 to \$950 per month.